Garrafao/TokenChange/README.md

 ## Example Lexical semantic change detection
-The scripts creates the vectors for sentences of two times and clusters them and then automatically saves the semtantic change scores in a file.
+The scripts create token vectors for sentences of two times and clusters them.
+Then it automatically saves the semtantic change scores in a file.

 ### Example count based:
 ```python